All about cash deposit balance.

-The literal meaning of the words, cash deposit, is that some cash has been deposited in an account.
-However, the topic is related to the insurance sector and not the banking sector.
+The literal meaning of the words cash deposit is that some cash has been deposited in an account.
+However, the topic is related to the insurance sector, not the banking sector.
 So, we are discussing a cash deposit account in health insurance policies.

 Hence, the cash deposit balance in health insurance is like a regular bank account maintained by the insurer for the employer-company.

 In the first instance, the employer will periodically deposit some buffer amount in the cash deposit account.
 So, the cash deposit account maintained with the insurer will bear a credit balance.